 ACL surgery is almost always performed on an outpatient basis, which means you’ll go home the same day.
 You’ll need to use crutches and, initially, a splint or a brace to keep your knee stable.
 You’ll be given a prescription for pain medicine, along with instructions on how often to move your knee to prevent stiffness and other problems.

-Physical therapy will benign soon after your surgery and continue throughout your recovery.
+Physical therapy will begin soon after your surgery and continue throughout your recovery.
 Complete recovery takes about nine months, but it can be a year or more before you can return to more strenuous sports.

 Who is a candidate for ACL surgery?